Quincy Owusu-Abeyie: Search for a new club

 After his release from Boavista, Quincy began searching for a new club.
-Negotiations with Iraqi club Al Shorta broke down, and he had unsuccessful trials back in the Netherlands with Eredivisie clubs SC Cambuur and SC Heerenveen.
-In July 2016, a third Eredivisie club, NEC Nijmegen, signed him on a one-year contract.
+Negotiations with Iraqi club Al Shorta broke down, and he had unsuccessful trials back in the Netherlands with Eredivisie clubs Cambuur and Heerenveen.
+In July 2016, a third Eredivisie club, NEC, signed him on a one-year contract.
 He made 12 league appearances before being demoted to the reserve team for disciplinary reasons, and in January 2017, he was released by mutual consent.

 In 2020, Quincy retired at the age of 30 to pursue a new career as a rapper.
-However, he returned to football in summer 2020, when he was registered for Dutch amateur club SV Robinhood.
+However, he returned to football in summer 2020, when he was registered for Dutch amateur club Robinhood.

 International career

 Netherlands youth teams

 Quincy appeared at the 2005 FIFA World Youth Championship for the Netherlands national under-21 football team, the Jong Oranje in the summer of 2005.
-In the first game against Japan he set up Ryan Babel for a close range goal.
+In the first game against Japan, he set up Ryan Babel for a close range goal.
 Though the Netherlands crashed out of the tournament in the quarter-finals after a penalty shoot-out against Nigeria, Described by FIFA.com as "a bit special... full of power, pace and bags of sumptuous skill", Quincy was profiled as one of the Best Players of that FIFA U20 Championship.

 Quincy was a member of the Netherlands' junior teams from the age of 15, progressing through all the way to the under-21s.
 He played his last game for the Dutch on 14 November 2006 in a 1–0 friendly loss to England in Alkmaar.